 - Add the corresponding JAR files for the database to be configured for the FioranoMQ Server, to the Configuration file of the server, fmq.conf.
-This file is present at fmq\installation\dir\fmq\bin. - To start the FioranoMQ Server with one of the database, run create-database.bat/sh file after adding the required JAR to the classpath of createdatabase.conf.
+This file is present at fmg installation dir\fmg\bin. - To start the FioranoMQ Server with one of the database, run create-database.bat/sh file after adding the required JAR to the classpath of create-database.conf.